HugoFara/pylinkage/README.md

     order_relation=min,
 )[0]
 ```
-Here the problem is simple enough, so that method typical return the maximal theorical value of 0.0.
+Here the problem is simple enough, so that method takes only a few second and returns 0.05.

 However, with more complex linkages you need something more robust, and more efficient.
 Then we will use [particle swarm optimization](https://en.wikipedia.org/wiki/Particle_swarm_optimization).
 Here are the principles:
 * The parameters are the geometric constrints (the dimensions) of the linkage.